bbauska/W3Cx-4of5-thru-May-2024/README.md

 Example #2: video player with waveform visualization

-Using a <video> element is very similar to using an <audio> element.
+Using a &lt;video&gt; element is very similar to using an &lt;audio&gt; element.
 We have made no changes to the JavaScript code here; we Just changed "audio" to "video" in the HTML code.